2 villages / 3 years

-For three years, Self Help Africa visited the villages and followed the lives of its people.
+For four years, Self Help Africa visited the villages and followed the lives of its people.
 What follows are their stories…

 Irish Aid Local Development Project

-As part of an Irish Aid-funded project, Self Help Africa works in the far north – in Mbala and Luwingu districts.
-In this remote poverty pocket, support services are scarce to non-existent, and most people survive on just a single meal a day for part of the year.
+For five years, Self Help Africa has been working in Zambia’s far north, on an Irish Aid backed project that covers Mbala and Luwingu districts.
+In this remote poverty pocket, support services are scarce to non-existent.
+For a part of the year, many people survive on just a single meal a day.